Hazelnut Bites

 This post may contain affiliate links.

-These raw and vegan hazelnut energy balls are made with just 4 nutritious ingredients: dates, almond butter, cacao nibs and hazelnuts!
+These easy no-bake hazelnut bites are made with just 4 simple ingredients: dates, almond butter, cacao nibs and hazelnuts!

 A plate full of chocolate energy balls.